Robert Craufurd: Peninsular campaigns

-In early 1810 Wellington obtained intercepted secret letters from Marshall Soult to the King of Spain of the planned attack on Ciudad Rodrigo.
+In early 1810, Wellington obtained intercepted secret letters from Marshall Soult to the King of Spain of the planned attack on Ciudad Rodrigo.
 The bulk of the army was moved into northern Portugal.
-On 1 March Craufurd’s Light Brigade become The Light Division.
+On 1 March, Craufurd's Light Brigade became the Light Division.
 Initially he had 2,500 men from the first battalions of the 43rd, 52nd and 95th together with a troop of horse artillery and one regiment of 500 cavalry from the 1st Hussars of the King’s German Legion.
 On 28 March these were augmented by 1,000 men from two battalions of Portuguese Caçadores, the 1st and 2nd.
 The latter of these units was afterwards changed for the 3rd, which was reckoned the most efficient corps that could be selected from Marshal Beresford's command.
 The cavalry force was also increased by two squadrons of the 16th Light Dragoons and, in early July, by the addition of three squadrons of the 14th Light Dragoons.

 Robert Craufurd, though only a brigadier, and junior of his rank, had been chosen by Wellington to take charge of his outpost line because he was one of the very few officers then in the Peninsula in whose ability his Commander-in-Chief had perfect confidence.
 Only with Craufurd, Hill and Beresford, did he ever condescend to enter into explanation and state reasons.
 In one letter to Craufurd, Wellington writes "Nothing can be of greater advantage to me than to have the benefit of your opinions on any subject."

-In 1810 Craufurd was burning to vindicate his reputation and show that the confidence which Wellington placed in him was not undeserved.
+In 1810, Craufurd was burning to vindicate his reputation and show that the confidence which Wellington placed in him was not undeserved.
 He could not forget that he was four years older than Beresford, five years older than Wellington, eight years older than Hill, yet but a junior brigadier-general in charge of a division.
 Though senior in the date of his first commission to nearly all the officers in the Peninsular Army.
 Craufurd was six years junior to Picton and one year junior to Hope.

 The Light Division was pushed forward to the Spanish frontier, and lay in the villages about Almeida, with its outposts pushed forward to the line of the River Águeda.
 From March to July 1810 Craufurd accomplished the extraordinary feat of guarding a front of 40 miles against an active enemy of six-fold force, without suffering his line to be pierced, or allowing the French to gain any information whatever of the host in his rear.
 He was in constant and daily touch with Ney’s corps, yet was never surprised, and never thrust back save by absolutely overwhelming strength; he never lost a detachment, never failed to detect every move of the enemy, and never sent his commander false intelligence.
 This was the result of system and science, not merely of vigilance and activity.